jes/notes/philosophy.md

 positions *every* move was taken.
 You don't have any memory or awareness of any of the other branches.
 You only have a (very limited) memory of the recent past.

+You can imagine that different possible rollouts of the universe could be "parallel universes" in which each rollout only picks one choice at each step, or it could be "branching" in which there is only really one rollout but it forks at each step, or it could be only a single rollout and the choice is chosen at random at each step.
+I contend that, from the inside, you can't tell which it is.
+And, further, that *there is no difference*.
+There's no fact of reality that decides whether you have parallel universes or branching universes, it's all just how we decide to look at it.

+You might argue that you could work out whether you're in branching universes by flipping a coin 10 times in a row.
+There is a 1/1024 (factcheck this) chance of getting 10 heads in a row.
+In branching reality you are guaranteed to get 10 heads in a row in 1 of the branches, so you might argue that in that branch you
+"know" you are in branching reality.
+But in parallel reality you'd also get 10 heads 1/1024 times, and in single reality you'd have a 1/1024 chance.
+These are all the same thing, so the experiment doesn't distinguish, and (I posit) *no* experiment can distinguish, because there is no difference.

 ### Many histories

 Once all the information about historical events is lost (and it must be, because a universe whose state holds N bits of information can not encode